Memorandum of Understanding between the University of West Attica—specifically the Department of Occupational Therapy—and the NGO KAPA3.

 March is Colorectal Cancer Awareness Month, reminding everyone of the importance of prevention and early detection.

-We continue to monitor developments — more news will follow.
+Oncology patient support remains our top priority, and we continue to monitor developments — more news will follow.

 Kapa3’s Contribution to the 6th Nursing Symposium of Western Macedonia: Digital Health, Empathy, and Patient Navigation